Home > OXF Holliers

 Burials:

-8 Jan 1811 Jane Hollier, widow of William Hollier of Lewknor
+8 Jan 1811 Jane Hollier, wife of William Hollier of Lewknor

 10 Feb 1828 William Hollier, aged 80